 About These Photos…

-The New York Nature galleries contain photos from two ongoing landscape studies, “Urban Nature: A New York City Landscape Study” and “Landscapes of the Empire State.”
+The New York Nature galleries contain photos from two ongoing landscape studies, “Urban Nature: A New York City Landscape Study” and “New York Nature: Landscapes of the Empire State.”
 The New York City nature photos are from project I began in 2005 and documents New York City’s natural spaces.
 Within a few years I expanded this nature theme to include the entire state of New York.
-I plan to continue working on both these New York nature studies for the remainder of my life.
-My goal with both these projects is to portray a sense of what New York looked before European settlement.
-As a result I've generally avoided landscapes that have been heavily altered by man.
+I plan to continue working on both these nature studies for the remainder of my life.
+My goal is to portray a sense of what New York looked before European settlement.
+As a result, I've generally avoided landscapes that have been heavily altered by man.

-Flowers in the City is a project I worked on in the mid-1990’s when I became less interested in street photography and more interested in the urban landscape.
+Early Work: Flowers in the City is a project I worked on in the mid-1990’s when I became less interested in street photography and more interested in the urban landscape.
 For years I thought about a photo project where nature would contrast with a gritty urban environment.
-In the mid-1990’s while searching for a new photo project to work on, I decided to work with a flowers / urban landscape theme.
+In the mid-1990’s, while searching for a new photo project to work on, I decided to work with a flowers / urban landscape theme.
 However, this photo project had been on my mind as early as 1980 when I saw the film “Times Square” and heard a song called “Flowers in the City” by David Johansen and Robin Johnson.
 The title of the song, as opposed to the lyrics, was the true inspiration.

 The original prints from this series were gelatin silver prints hand printed in a wet darkroom and then painstakingly hand tinted with oils.
 Signed color pigment print reproductions are available.
 Also, some of the original prints are availalble purchase.
 Please contact me directly for a price quote on the remaining original pieces.

 Thank you for taking the time to view my photographs,